seerhein-lab/micgwaf/micgwaf-core/src/docs/components.md

 - Allow its children to resolve component references.
 This responsibility is usually taken care of by the method resolveComponentReferences(Map<String, ? extends Component>) of Component itself.
   Components which do NOT use the handling of children implemented in Component need to override this method.
-- render HTML id attributes using the result of the Component.getHtmlId() or Component.getHtmlId(String) methods.
+- render HTML id attributes using the result of the Component.getHtmlId(String) methods.
   This method generates unique ids even if the component is rendered several times (e.g. in loops).

 Component lifecycle
 -------------------